-Oh golly I am still waiting for some!
+Oh, golly I am still waiting for some!
 But the advice I am trying to give myself all the time is to TRUST MYSELF and my gut instinct.
 Also, I am always the first person to believe everyone else must be an expert and would automatically be much better at doing something than me – but that is not always right!
 Often you know what to do and you are as capable as anyone else!
-So every day I am always trying to remind myself to be strong in my ideas and abilities.
+So, every day I am always trying to remind myself to be strong in my ideas and abilities.
 And to stay positive and expect the best – then the best will happen!

-Also I am not sure it’s necessary to work so hard you can barely see straight and be worked to the bone to feel successful – I think that can be really damaging and set you up for a routine that is impossible to keep up with – this idea that we can do it all and be everything to everyone, including yourself.
+Also, I am not sure it’s necessary to work so hard you can barely see straight and be worked to the bone to feel successful – I think that can be damaging and set you up for a routine that is impossible to keep up with – this idea that we can do it all and be everything to everyone, including yourself.
 Sometimes you have to let things go and that’s okay.
 But mainly let go of the guilt!
 I spent so many years feeling so much guilt about my parenting, my body, my career, my diet, whatever.
 It’s such a waste of time and energy!
-If I am going to miss yoga, I don’t feel guilty, if I have a shouty day with the kids, I apologise, try and calm down and I get on with it.
+If I am going to miss yoga, I don’t feel guilty, if I have a shouty day with the kids, I apologize, try and calm down and I get on with it.
 Or if I accidentally buy something for myself on ASOS without telling my husband!
 I try and tell myself I deserve it!
 Ha!

-Raw chocolate, pop/country music and cheese popcorn!
+Raw chocolate, pop/country music, and cheese popcorn!
 And episodes of Nashville!

 Proudest moment in parenting?

-When I first helped out in Summer’s classroom at school – to see her with all the other kids and to realize she is a helpful, considerate member of the class.
-I was really proud.
-Also, my son makes me proud a lot cause he got dealt some super cute genes – but mainly when he says, hey Mum, did you have a good time at yoga or how was work today Mum?
+When I first helped out in Summer’s classroom at school – to see her with all the other kids and realize she is a helpful, considerate member of the class.
+I was proud.
+Also, my son makes me proud a lot because he got dealt some super cute genes – but mainly when he says, hey Mum, did you have a good time at yoga or how was work today Mum?
 He is very caring.

-Best parenting advice you ever got?
+Best parenting advice, you ever got?

 “The apple doesn’t fall far from the tree!”
-(A gem given to me by my beautiful mother in law Robyn who passed away this year, in response to my worries about their future and the adults they are going to become).
+(A gem given to me by my beautiful mother-in-law Robyn who passed away this year, in response to my worries about their future and the adults they are going to become).
 Lovely advice.
 Any advice not to worry is always the most welcome as a parent, don’t you think?